rhammell/planesnet/README.md

 ## License

-Planet's imagery used to build PlanesNet is made availble through the [Open California](https://www.planet.com/products/open-california/) dataset, which is [openly licenesed](https://creativecommons.org/licenses/by-sa/4.0/).
+Satellite imagery used to build PlanesNet is made availble through Planet's [Open California](https://www.planet.com/products/open-california/) dataset, which is [openly licenesed](https://creativecommons.org/licenses/by-sa/4.0/).
 As such, PlanesNet is also available under the CC-BY-SA license.